IRL (2013 film)

 IRL (In Real Life) is a Swedish 2013 drama film, directed by Erik Leijonborg.

-The picture is a remake of the Belgian film Ben X (2007) by Nic Balthazar.
+The picture is a remake of the Belgian film Ben X (2007) by Nic Balthazar, although unlike in Ben X, the main character is not autistic.

 It stars Valter Skarsgård as a teenager who finds solace in the MMORPG The Secret World as a result of severe bullying.

 Plot

-Elias (Valter Skarsgård) is a high school junior struggling with constant bullying and torment from his fellow students, especially his neighbour, Agnes (Alba August).
+Elias is a high school junior struggling with constant bullying and torment from his fellow students, especially his neighbour, Agnes.
 Increasingly distant from his divorced father, Stefan, his younger brother, Jonas, and his best friend, Adam, he finds solace in the online game The Secret World, where he befriends the avatar Sc4rlet.

-After yet another incident at his school where he is stripped down and videotaped, and ridiculously edited footage uploaded to YouTube, Elias becomes increasingly angry and depressed, contemplating suicide.
+After he is stripped down and videotaped, and ridiculously edited footage uploaded to YouTube, Elias becomes increasingly angry and depressed, contemplating suicide.
 Later that night, Sc4rlet sends him her photo and an invitation to meet at the central station of their hometown, Stockholm, but after his phone is stolen by Agnes and destroyed, their meeting is ruined as Elias cannot find her.
 Spotting her on the train home, he is afraid of talking to her and steps off the train to jump onto the tracks.
 He is narrowly saved by Sc4rlet, who suspected the boy of being him, and they soon become friends.

 As things progress, Sc4rlet begins pressuring Elias to stand up for himself, helping him plan his revenge on his tormentors.
 They decide to go after Agnes, the leader of the gang, hoping that it will cause the others to stop.
 They soon make a plan to strip her naked and post photos of her on the internet, mirroring what she did to Elias earlier, and later steal drugs from the local hospital for him to use.
 The following day, Elias attacks her during an outdoor gymnastics class, but she manages to fight him off, and he's left alone in the forest after she injects him with the drugs intended for her.
 Hallucinating from the injection, Elias begins seeing Sc4rlet, who leads him to the roof of the building next door to his apartment, where she tells him that they will "die together, like he wants to".
 Meanwhile, Elias' father, Stefan, finds the stolen drugs in his son's bedroom, alongside an unedited video of the earlier incident at school, given to him by Adam.
 Stefan then spots Elias alone on the next door roof and comes to his rescue just in time.